 It replaces a traditional incandescent bulb and, every time it is turned off and on again, the brightness changes: low brightness, medium intensity and full brightness.

-It is a good solution if the electrical system of the house is not equipped with a dimmer to vary the brightness with continuous adjustment.
+It is a good solution if the home electrical system is not equipped with a dimmer to vary the brightness with continuous adjustment.

 Dimming an LED bulb (with the dimmer)

-If the electrical system of the house is equipped with a dimmer, it is possible to buy led bulbs that can be dimmed continuously.
+If the electrical system of the home is equipped with a dimmer, you can buy led bulbs in accordance with continuously.

 LED bulbs are entirely a substitute for incandescent bulbs, both in shape and attack.